Extremal points of the quantum set in the CHSH scenario: conjectured analytical solution: Conclusions

 \section{Conclusions}

 In this work we have made two contributions to the understanding of the quantum set in the CHSH scenario.
 First, we have introduced an analytical description of two new two-parameter families of quantum extremal points, namely: Double-Tilted CHSH and Generalised Wolfe-Yelin.
 Second, we have proposed and numerically verified Conjecture~\ref{Ourcon}.
 This hypothesis consists of two conditions that determine whether a given probability point is an extremal point of the quantum set or not.
 This part was inspired by the conditions proposed by Ishizaka.
 We discuss his conditions and compare them to ours.
 We test both approaches in practice by applying them to the new families of quantum extremal points and we find that both approaches give consistent results.
 Although we were unable to provide a proof of our conjecture, we see the performed analysis as a strong indication.
 Our conjecture is related to an ellipse in a two-dimensional space (see Fig.~\ref{elipsa}), which gives us some geometric intuition, but might also constitute a promising direction for the proof.
-In fact, our conjecture is equivalent to the following pair of statements: (a) \emph{If a given point $P_1=(\theta_1, a_0,a_1,b_0,b_1)$ is an extremal point of the quantum set, then point $P_2=(\theta_2, a_0,a_1,b_0,b_1)$ is extremal as long as $\theta_2 \geq \theta_1$} and (b) \emph{If a given point $P_1=(\theta_1, a_0,a_1,b_0,b_1)$ is not an extremal point of the quantum set, then point $P_2=(\theta_2, a_0,a_1,b_0,b_1)$ is not extremaly for any $\theta_2 \leq \theta_1$}.
+In fact, the interpretation of our conjecture is that the extremality is monotonic with the amount of the entanglement which is equivalent to the following pair of statements: (a) \emph{If a given point $P_1=(\theta_1, a_0,a_1,b_0,b_1)$ is an extremal point of the quantum set, then point $P_2=(\theta_2, a_0,a_1,b_0,b_1)$ is extremal as long as $\theta_2 \geq \theta_1$} and (b) \emph{If a given point $P_1=(\theta_1, a_0,a_1,b_0,b_1)$ is not an extremal point of the quantum set, then point $P_2=(\theta_2, a_0,a_1,b_0,b_1)$ is not extremal for any $\theta_2 \leq \theta_1$}.

 Our conjecture provides an elegant separation between the arrangement of measurements and the entanglement contained in the state.
 Intuitively, if the measurements are sufficiently incompatible, then extremality is a monotonic function of the amount of entanglement.
 It would be interesting whether an analogous statement remains true in higher dimensional scenarios.
 In order words we should investigate what happens to nonlocality if we keep the Schmidt basis unchanged but increase the amount of entanglement.
 Clearly, the statement would have to be more complicated as bipartite pure states cannot be fully ordered with respect to entanglement, but one could explore the partial order based on majorisation or even a simplified approach based on comparing to the maximally entangled state.
 We believe this is an interesting research direction, which would enhance our understanding of the foundational aspects of Bell nonlocality.